Private Practices

 The AMA is fighting to keep private practice a viable option for physicians.
 We're working to remove unnecessary burdens so physicians can reclaim the time they need to focus on patients.

-That’s where the “AMA STEPS Forward® Private Practice Playbook” (PDF) comes into the game.
-It is based on qualitative research conducted last year on physician interest in private practice and the management needs for operating a private practice.
+That’s where the “AMA STEPS Forward® Private Practice Playbook” comes into the game.
+It is based on qualitative research conducted on physicians’ interest in private practice and the management needs for operating a private practice.

-Playbook co-authors Taylor Johnson, manager of physician practice development, and Meghan Kwiatkowski, program manager for physician practice sustainability—both of the AMA—discussed the private practice playbook during a recent episode of the “AMA STEPS Forward® Podcast.”
+Playbook co-authors Taylor Johnson, manager of physician practice development, and Meghan Kwiatkowski, program manager for physician practice sustainability—both of the AMA—detailed the private practice playbook during an episode of the “AMA STEPS Forward® Podcast.”

-One of the takeaways from the research that the AMA published last year (PDF) “was that we really need to provide resources to private practice physicians that they can identify are explicitly for them,” Kwiatkowski said.
+One of the takeaways from the research that the AMA published in 2021 (PDF) “was that we really need to provide resources to private practice physicians that they can identify are explicitly for them,” Kwiatkowski said.
 “They don’t have the time to go through a guide or a checklist.”

 Johnson added that “the playbook is designed for anyone interested in private practice,” including: